Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/fioridev-steps.md

 ![](res/initial.png)

 3. If yes, then you have created intervals successfully.

-You can adjust the initial settings lated as described in [configuration section](/conf/main-part/conf.md).
+If yes, then you have created intervals successfully.
+You can adjust the initial settings later, as described in the [configuration section](/conf/main-part/conf.md).

 ## Step 4 - Check if the Fiori Tracker applications run correctly